agdavid/agdavid.github.io/_posts/2016-08-03-adding_jquery_frontend_to_allergyfree_meals.markdown

 I've always known that JavaScript was the means to create dynamic front-ends, but this was a great chance to apply my JS skills and see them in action.
 Through this process I was able to render index and show pages via jQuery without a page refresh, create JSON responses using Active Model Serializers (AMS), and translate those JSON responses into JS Model Objects which included methods on the prototype.

-**Generating List of a User's Recipes on the Show Page** From a user's profile page, I thought that generating a list of that user's recipes was a logical functionality to expect.
+**Generating List of a User's Recipes on the Show Page** Aside from generating the comments index via jQuery (as seen in the video above), I also added a similar feature to generate the recipes index.
+From a user's profile page, I thought that generating a list of that user's recipes was a logical functionality to expect.
+Below is some of my code.

 *Adding JS Hooks to User's Show Page* First, I created the link with a class of 'js-showUserRecipes' which, when clicked, would trigger the AJAX request: